Academic Operational Policies

 - Program of Study Development

 - The implications of the introduction of the proposed new program of study will be discussed with all academic and support areas of the College that will be impacted through discussion with the Enrolment Management Team, the composition of which includes all required stakeholders for consultation.
-If the business plan is approved by the Enrolment Management Team, it will then go to the College Executive Team for approval and the Credentials Validation Service (CVS) submission and curriculum can then be prepared collaboratively by the Office of Teaching and Learning and the subject matter expert(s).
+If the business plan is approved by the Enrolment Management Team, it will then go to the College Executive Team for approval and the Credentials Validation Service (CVS) submission and curriculum can then be prepared collaboratively by the Centre for the Advancement of Teaching and Learning and the subject matter expert(s).

 - Upon approval by the College Executive Team, the business plan will be taken to the Academic, Student Affairs and Advocacy (ASAA) sub-committee of the Board of Governors for consideration and approval.
 Upon approval from ASAA, the business plan will then be taken to the Board of Governors for final approval.